 We determine if an arrangement is a lease at inception.
 Operating leases are included in Operating lease right-of-use ("ROU") assets, net and Operating lease liabilities in our condensed consolidated balance sheets.
-As of April 1, 2023 and December 31, 2022, the Company was not a party to finance lease arrangements.
+As of March 30, 2024 and December 30, 2023, the Company was not a party to any finance lease arrangements.

 ROU assets represent our right to use an underlying asset for the lease term and lease liabilities represent our obligation to make lease payments arising from the lease.
-Operating lease ROU assets and liabilities are recognized at commencement date based on the present value of lease payments over the lease term.
-As most of our leases do not provide an implicit rate, we use our incremental borrowing rate based on information available at commencement date in determining the present value of lease payments.
+Operating lease ROU assets and liabilities are recognized at the commencement date based on the present value of lease payments over the lease term.
+As most of our leases do not provide an implicit rate, we use our incremental borrowing rate based on information available at the commencement date in determining the present value of lease payments.
 We use the implicit rate when readily determinable.
 The operating lease ROU asset also includes any lease payments made and excludes lease incentives.
 Our lease terms may include options to extend or terminate the lease when it is reasonably certain that we will exercise that option.
 Lease expense for lease payments is recognized on a straight-line basis over the lease term.